 - Tell the students they are in a hotel.
 Explain that one student in the group is the guest, and the other students are the receptionists.
 The guest has some problems that they need to tell the receptionists about.
 However, the guest has lost their voice and can only mime!

 - Give the guest in each group a problem card, for example the TV doesn't work, the window is broken or the shower in my room doesn't have any hot water.
 The guest mimes and the receptionists need to guess the problem.

-- To make it more challenging and to revise functional language the students should guess what is written on the card word for word to win a point, e.g. “Could you help me please?
-The key to my room doesn't open the door.”
+- To make it more challenging and to revise functional language, you could make it so they must guess what is written on the card word for word, e.g. Could you help me please?
+The key to my room doesn't open the door.

 - The first receptionist to guess wins a point and keeps the card.

 - Then change roles so another student in the group is the guest, and give them a new problem card to mime.